Lindeman was named the region's top coach, while Trimble was named the top track athlete.

 The meet will be held Saturday, Jan.
 12, at the Cadet Field House.

-Over his tenure at the Academy, Lindeman has earned numerous coaching distinctions and honors.
-He is a 12-time conference Coach of the Year, a three-time USTFCCCA Mountain Region Men's Outdoor Coach of the Year and the 2012 USTFCCCA Mountain Region Men's Indoor Coach of the Year.
-He was most recently voted as the Mountain West Conference Men's Coach of the Year during the 2013 outdoor season, marking the ninth time he has claimed an MW award (indoor: 2012, 2011, 2008, 2004, 2001; outdoor: 2013, 2012, 2003, 2001).
+Lindeman has received many coaching distinctions and honors during his tenure.
+He is a 14-time conference Coach of the Year, a three-time USTFCCCA Mountain Region Men's Outdoor Coach of the Year and a two-time USTFCCCA Mountain Region Men's Indoor Coach of the Year.
+He was most recently voted as the Mountain West Conference Men's Coach of the Year during the 2016 outdoor season, marking the 11th time he has claimed a MW award (indoor: 2016, 2012, 2011, 2008, 2004, 2001; outdoor: 2016, 2013, 2012, 2003, 2001).
 In addition to earning the 1995 WAC Indoor Coach of the Year and the 1991 WAC Cross Country Coach of the Year at Air Force, Lindeman was named the 1989 Big West Coach of the Year while at Long Beach State.

 As the chairman of the hurdle sub-committee for USATF's Men's Development Committee from 1993-2000, Lindeman coordinated video analysis of all hurdle races at USA Championships and Olympic Trials and managed a series of annual mini-camps for the elite U.S. male hurdlers at San Diego's Olympic Training Center.
 Lindeman has also worked on the coaching staff for the United States men's team at the 1992 World Junior Championships and the "West Team" at the 1987 U.S. Olympic Festival.